-- It is especially important to allow time and space for the person to talk. - Above everything else listen without interrupting. - Be attentive and look at them whilst they are speaking. - Show acceptance of what they say (however unlikely the story may sound) by reflecting back words or short phrases they have used. - Try to remain calm, even if on the inside you are feeling something different. - Be honest and don't make promises you can't keep regarding confidentiality. - If they decide not to tell after all, accept their decision but let them know that you are always ready to listen. - Use language that is age appropriate and, for those with disabilities, ensure that there is someone available who understands sign language, Braille etc.
+- It is especially important to allow time and space for the person to talk. - Above everything else listen without interrupting. - Be attentive and look at them whilst they are speaking. - Show acceptance of what they say (however unlikely the story may sound) by reflecting back words or short phrases they have used. - Try to remain calm, even if on the inside you are feeling something different. - Be honest and don't make promises you can't keep regarding confidentiality. - If they decide not to tell after all, accept their decision, let them know that you are always ready to listen.
+You may need to let the safeguarding team know a concern has been raised. - Use language that is age appropriate - For those with disabilities, non-English speaking or needs sign language we will endeavour to do our best to find someone to support with translation.